evizitei/NFIRS-property-loss-prediction/project_report.md

 possible parameter combinations and ran them exhaustively through all combinations to see which combination yielded the best performing learner.

-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 ### Benchmark

-I used a random dummy regression to produce a baseline set of scoring metrics in order to make sure that any results I obtained were signficant.
+I used a random dummy regression to produce a baseline set of scoring metrics in order to make sure that any results I obtained were significant.
 When run over the training set of data and then predicting against the test set, the Dummy learner performed as follows:

 ```